ryan-cranfill/Jekyll-Mono/about.md

 Won this award for the STC chamber work mentioned above.

-# **Skills and Stuff I Use**
+# **Skills and Software I Use**

 ---

 These days my weapon of choice is Python for doing data analysis, exploration, visualization, and modeling.
-It's great for its huge open source community, [ease of use](https://xkcd.com/353/), and ubiquity in the data science world.
+I'm a big fan of its huge open source community, [ease of use](https://xkcd.com/353/), and ubiquity in the data science world.
 Some packages that I use frequently:

 <style type="text/css">
 .table {